Home | About me | Contact | What's new | Privacy | Search

 Route history

 Today, this section of US 281 is part of a seamless freeway running from downtown San Antonio all the way to the Comal county line.
-But it wasn't always that way, and getting a freeway along this stretch has been a long and contentious road (pun intended.)
+But it wasn't always that way, and getting a freeway along this stretch was a long and contentious road (pun intended.)

 In 1990, TxDOT completed work to upgrade 281 from a four-lane divided surface highway to a six-lane freeway from Bitters Rd. to Loop 1604.
 North of 1604, which was almost entirely rural at the time, the road remained as a four-lane surface divided highway with the only traffic signals at that time being at Encino Rio.